bcnmy/docs/docs/overview.md

 ## [Paymaster](paymaster)

-Biconomy's paymaster service enables Dapps to either sponsor transactions or accept ERC-20 tokens as payment for gas.
+Biconomy's paymaster service enables Dapps to sponsor transactions and, also allows users to use ERC-20 tokens as payment for gas.
 Log in to the [Biconomy dashboard](/dashboard) to get the paymaster URL and switch modes between our sponsorship and token Paymaster.
 Make use of different [Spending limits](/dashboard/spendingLimits) to customize the paymaster usage.

 ### Sponsorship Paymaster